 Cape May was a crucial stop on the Underground Railroad, a first foothold in the Northern states for Blacks who risked all to flee slavery in fragile boats across the Delaware Bay.

 Tubman, herself an escaped slave from Maryland, spent the summer of 1852 in Cape May, working with abolitionists in the area and nearby Philadelphia to help more of the enslaved escape the South.
 Stephen Smith, a wealthy Black businessman and abolitionist from Pennsylvania, built a summer home in Cape May in 1846.
 Next door was the Banneker house, one of few free Black resort hotels at the time.
 Here, the corner of Lafayette and Franklin streets became a base of operations for the Underground Railroad.

-“This is a history that just hasn’t had a home,” says Cynthia Mullock, executive director of the Harriet Tubman Museum, which is poised to open when the coronavirus pandemic abates.
+“This is a history that just hasn’t had a home,” says Cynthia Mullock, executive director of the Harriet Tubman Museum.
 The museum began as an effort to save the Howell House, the former home of the late Reverend Robert O. Davis, a 20th-century pillar of the community and pastor at Macedonia Baptist Church.
 Plans to turn the house into a cultural-heritage site expanded into something greater.

 “The more we looked into that, the more this incredible history started revealing itself,” Mullock says.

 The museum was founded in partnership with Macedonia Baptist Church and members of the Cape May community.
 It has also received support from Cape May County, with a Freeholder Sponsorship grant of $5,000.